-Several students piped up, with a enthusiasm that I didn’t normally get when trying to pry answers from their tight lips: “Singles’ Day!”
+Several students piped up, with an enthusiasm I didn’t normally get when trying to pry answers from their tight lips: “Singles’ Day!”

 I was baffled.
 I asked them to explain.

 It’s the day when everything goes on sale online.

 It shouldn’t necessarily have surprised me, even the fact my students thought Singles’ Day was an American creation.
 I remember another day in class when I asked my students, “What is the type of government called where people vote to elect leaders?”

 And the only response I got was – without a trace of sarcasm, “Capitalism…?”

 The real history of Singles’ Day is that it started in 1993 as the singles’ answer to Valentine’s Day – a group of university students in the city of Nanjing celebrating and/or commiserating being single on a date that’s all ones – 11/11.
 Then, like lots of things in China, such as communism, it turned into another commercialized mess.